brown-ccv/workshop-python-2020/README.md

 The instructors are Ashley Lee (<ashley_lee@brown.edu>) and Andras Zsom (<andras_zsom@brown.edu>).

 ## Acknowledgements
 We thank the Data Science Initiative at Brown University for sponsoring the workshop.
-We are grateful to Isabel Restrepo and Fernando Gelin for assisting with the JupyterHub; Matt Slivinski, Camilo Diaz, and Paul Stey for helping out during the afternoon sessions.
+We are grateful to Isabel Restrepo and Fernando Gelin for assisting with the JupyterHub; Matt Slivinski and Camilo Diaz for helping out during the lectures and afternoon sessions.